 The Hartford car insurance company doesn’t make it easy to cancel.
-Switching could come with a 10% fee, and it can’t be done online.
+You’ll have to call to cancel.
 Compare your options for canceling to find the easiest and cheapest way to cancel with The Hartford.

-Canceling your car insurance policy with The Hartford before your policy term is up may cost you a 10% cancellation fee.
-This 10% fee applies to the number of remaining months of your policy.
-If you’ve paid for your policy in advance, The Hartford will refund your premium, less the 10% cancellation fee deducted from your refund check.
+Canceling your car insurance policy with The Hartford before your policy term is up won’t typically cost you a cancellation fee, though this might not be the case in all states.
+If you’ve paid for your policy in advance, The Hartford will refund your premium, though you might have to wait to get your refund check.